 18) Begin building your community of support as parents.
 Taking group childbirth classes gives you a chance to meet other parents who are at the same stage of life as you.
 Some people find long-term family friends in their birth classes who support each other as each of their children go through the same developmental milestones, struggles, and triumphs.

-19) Help older children adjust to being cared for by someone other than mom/dad.
+19) Help older children adjust to being cared for by someone other than their parents.
 If you have older children, taking a little time each week to go to a class together while your child stays with another caregiver is a good opportunity for kids to learn that there are other people in their life they can depend on besides their parents.
 That flexibility will serve you well postpartum when your child can be entertained by another adult for a while so that you can rest or care for the baby.